zayronxio/Plasma-MojaveCT/README.md

 ### Features
 - Compatible with the other "CT" products.
-- Based on the theme Helium by [moe](https://www.opendesktop.org/u/jomada/)
+- Based on the theme moe by [jomada](https://www.opendesktop.org/u/jomada/)
 - inspired by MacOS mojave